lxc-jp/lxd-ja/doc/explanation/storage.md

-# About storage pools and storage volumes
+# About storage pools, volumes and buckets

 LXD stores its data in storage pools, divided into storage volumes of different content types (like images or instances).
 You could think of a storage pool as the disk that is used to store data, while storage volumes are different partitions on this disk that are used for specific purposes.

+In addition to storage volumes, there are storage buckets, which use the [Amazon {abbr}`S3 (Simple Storage Service)`](https://docs.aws.amazon.com/AmazonS3/latest/API/Welcome.html) protocol.
+Like storage volumes, storage buckets are part of a storage pool.

+(storage-pools)=
 ## Storage pools

 During initialization, LXD prompts you to create a first storage pool.